knocklabs/javascript/examples/slack-kit-example/README.md

 ## Trigger your workflow

 In this step, you can see a code sample using the Node SDK of how you'd trigger your workflow.
 This is actually the code that gets run in a server action when you submit the form on this page.
-Go ahead and do that to send a Slack message into your designated channels:
+Go ahead and submit a form to send a Slack message into your designated channels:

 ![trigger a workflow](./images/trigger-workflow.png)

+## Wrapping up

+We know this is a long tutorial, but just imagine how long it would be if you had to do all of this with SlackKit components and APIs.
+If you need help implementing any of the code in this example app, consider joining our [Slack community](https://knock.app/join-slack).
+We've got over 500 other developers in there learning how to improve their notification experiences with Knock.

+Thanks for reading and Knock on 🤘